Joe Negri: Biography

 Joe Negri began performing on radio at age three, playing the ukulele and singing.
 He joined the local musicians' union and began playing professional engagements.
 In the 1940s, he toured nationally and was a member of the Shep Fields Orchestra from 1943 until 1944, when he entered the Army for two years.

 After returning home, he performed in Pittsburgh with his brother, pianist Bobby Negri.
 He enrolled at Carnegie Mellon University, concentrated on music composition, and spent the 50's playing locally around the Pittsburgh area and often worked with pianist Johnny Costa on KDKA television.
-His trio, with accordionlist Dom Trimarkie and bassist Lou Mauro, were the regular band on the live KDKA variety show "Buzz and Bill," hosted by the team of Buzz Aston and Bill Hinds.
-Around 1960, WTAE, Pittsburgh's ABC television outlet, hired him as their Music Director.
+His trio, with accordionlist Dom Trimarkie and bassist Lou Mauro, were the regular band on the live KDKA variety show Buzz and Bill, hosted by the team of Buzz Aston and Bill Hinds.
+Around 1960, WTAE, Pittsburgh's ABC television outlet, hired him as its music director.
 Negri played on various live programs and composed theme music as well.
 He spent the next twenty-two years working at WTAE as music director.
 He met Fred Rogers at WTAE, when Rogers hosted a short-lived children's show.
 In 1968, Negri began appearing as Handyman Negri in the children's program Mister Rogers' Neighborhood for nearly 40 years until Rogers stopped producing new episodes in 2000.
 Though many assume Negri was part of the musical ensemble on the show, in fact he only occasionally joined the show's band on special occasions.
 Most of his work on the program involved his Handyman Negri character or portraying himself as owner of "Negri's Music Shop" when Rogers presented musical guests.

 Negri taught guitar and later helped Duquesne University establish a jazz guitar program.
 Over the years he taught many students including Ralph Patt, the inventor of major-thirds tuning.
 Negri and Patt recorded in 1989.

 In 2010 he recorded the album Fly Me to the Moon with Michael Feinstein and performed with him during the next year at the Newport Jazz Festival.
 Negri was the subject of a profile in the September 2010 issue of Vintage Guitar magazine written by Rich Kienzle.